Cecilio Tieles: Cultural advocate

 Cecilio Tieles has dedicated considerable time and effort to the promotion of contemporary music and musicians.
 He was a Director and founder of the Jornadas de Música Cubana organized under the sponsorship of the Unión de Escritores y Artistas de Cuba (UNEAC) from 1976 to 1983.

 Tieles founded the Associació Cultural Catalana-Iberoamericana in 1995, and he led it until 2016, since then he has served as Honorary President of that institution.
 He also presided over the Associació Catalana d’Intèrprets de Música Clàssica, from 2001 to 2010, and was a treasurer of the institution from 2010 until 2014.

 Cecilio Tieles is a founding member of the first board of directors of the Unió de Músics de Catalunya from 2003 to 2010, an institution that serves more than 2500 Catalan musicians.

 Awards and recognitions

-As pianist, Cecilio Tieles received the fourth position in the contest Vianna da Motta of Portugal in 1966, and the eight prize from the Long-Thibaud-Crespin Competition in París, France.
+As pianist, Cecilio Tieles received the third position in the Vianna da Motta International Music Competition of Portugal in 1966, and the eight prize from the Long-Thibaud-Crespin Competition in París, France.

 Tieles serves as President of the Associació Catalana d'Intèrprets de Música Clàssica (ACIMC), Vice president of the Unió de Músics de Catalunya (UMC) and member of the Unión de Escritores y Artistas de Cuba (UNEAC).